StuntsPT/my-kernel-config/README.md

 * Lean kernel - got rid of some "bloat" (but not all I think);
 * Frequently used modules are compiled inline;
  * Notorious exceptions: PPTP and Radeon;
-* Gzip compressed for performance (will switch to lzo in a next revision);
+* Lzop compressed for performance;

 Tested and working:
 * 3D (Mobility Radeon HD3650);